Your Guide to a Successful Website Redesign: SEO Best Practices & More

 Website Redesign Mistake #8: Applying a Single Meta Title & Meta Description on All Pages

-Duplicate meta titles and meta descriptions are a common SEO mistake many people make during website redesign projects.
+Duplicate meta titles and meta descriptions are a common SEO mistake many people make during website redesign projects and it's important you understand how duplicate content can impact SEO.
 There are a few reasons it’s important to write a unique meta title and meta description for each page on your website.

 First of all, meta information is what appears in Google’s SERPs and lets users know what type of content they’ll find on each page.
 Second, the meta title and description present a great opportunity to include keywords and help your content rank higher in search results.
 Lastly, each time you repeat a meta title or meta description, it qualifies as duplicate content, and this type of SEO error can add up quickly!
 Avoid errors and provide a better experience for users by writing unique meta titles and meta descriptions for each page.